How often Should You Inspect a Ladder?

 • Users should find a ladder technician and let him check the ladder every 1-3 months to look for hazards.

-Besides proper inspection, it’s also important to have a good quality ladder which you can confidently rely on because I’ve seen many cases where a new ladder crash suddenly due to poor design and materials used.
+Besides proper inspection, it’s also important to have a good quality ladder that you can confidently rely on because I’ve seen many cases where a new ladder crashed suddenly due to poor design and materials used.

 How to systemize ladder inspection?